75 at 75

-75 at 75 is a three-CD compilation album by British singer Cliff Richard, released in 2015.
+75 at 75 is a three-CD compilation album by the British singer Cliff Richard, released in 2015.
 The album contains 75 tracks spanning Richard's career of more than 55 years and was released to coincide with his 75th birthday.

 The album includes one new track, "Golden", written by Chris Eaton who also wrote Richard's 1990 UK Christmas number one single, "Saviour's Day".